elxecutor/waifetch/README.md

 A CLI tool that displays anime girls holding programming books in your terminal.

+---

+## Acknowledgments

+This project is originally created and maintained by [ashish0kumar](https://github.com/ashish0kumar).
+Please visit the [original repository](https://github.com/ashish0kumar/waifetch) to show your support.

+---

 ## Features

 - **Dynamic terminal display** with images rendered directly in your terminal